 - Some of the trails lower down on Rainbow Mountain are very bike-able, make it a multisport by biking the initial approach and final decent of your hike.

 While you might be able to see the town of Whistler from the peaks, the logistics of getting help on the trail aren’t so easy – so prepare accordingly.

 Before heading out let someone know where you are going and when you expect to be back.
 Even better, do that plus bring a fully charged phone, or better yet a sat phone as there are more places without service than with despite the proximity.

 Hiking with one other person is good, hiking with 3 friends is even better!
 The magic number of 4 scares aware bears and other animals, it also can distribute group gear like a satellite phone, first aid kit, bivvy, and so on in a way that everyone has more gear available and a lighter pack.

 Bring a map!
 Clarke Geomatics makes an excellent map of the Westside of Rainbow Mountain, but not the East approaches.
 It can be purchased at Escape Route in the Whistler Village.
-You can also download the Canada Topos Map App on your iphone, and then select the area of Rainbow Mountain to get in-depth topographical maps that will give you elevation, direction and GPS coordinates even with out service, but the map must be downloaded prior to loosing reception.
+You can also download the Canada Topos Map App on your iPhone, and then select the area of Rainbow Mountain to get in-depth topographical maps that will give you elevation, direction and GPS coordinates even without service, but the map must be downloaded prior to losing reception.